Normal Puberty and Development

 - Gonadarche is the maturation of the gonads (testes and ovaries).

-- Adrenarche is marked by increased secretion of androgens from the adrenal gland, resulting in the growth and darkening of pubic hair, axillary hair body odor, oily skin and acne.
+- Adrenarche is the increased secretion of androgens from the adrenal gland, resulting in pubarche (the growth and darkening of pubic hair), axillary hair, body odor, oily skin, and acne.

 - Thelarche is breast development and maturation.

 Biochemical signaling of puberty

 At the beginning of puberty, the zona reticularis of the adrenal glands secretes androgens (e.g., DHEA), resulting in adrenarche.
 Concurrently, the arcuate nucleus in the hypothalamus secretes GnRH in a pulsatile manner, causing the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) from the anterior pituitary gland.
 LH and FSH work on various reproductive organs to induce gonadarche.

 In females, LH acts on the ovary’s theca cells to convert cholesterol to androgens.
-A nearby granulosa cell converts those androgens to estradiol under the control of the FSH signaling.
+A nearby granulosa cell, regulated by FSH signaling, converts those androgens to estradiol.
 Estradiol acts on various organs to complete puberty.

 In males, LH acts on the Leydig cells to convert cholesterol to testosterone.
 While the mechanism of puberty via the hypothalamus-pituitary-gonadal axis is well understood, less is known about the factors that control the age of pubertal onset.

 The sequence of male puberty

 Males tend to begin puberty between 10 and 13 years old.
-After adrenarche, the skin of the scrotum thins and the testes grow, testicular length is 2.5 cm or more and volume of testes is 4 ml or more which the onset of male gonadarche is.
+After adrenarche, the scrotal skin thins, and the testes grow.
+The testicular length is 2.5 cm or more, and the volume of testes is 4 ml or more at the onset of male gonadarche.
 The testes enlarge from the growth and maturation of seminiferous tubules.
-Acne face, facialhair and slight alteration voice (hoarseness) are seen.
+Acne, facial hair, and slight alteration of the voice (hoarseness) are seen.

 Next, pubarche begins in conjunction with penile enlargement.
 The last stage is a dramatic increase in growth velocity.
 Testicular enlargement that does not start before age 14 indicates delayed puberty, and any sign of puberty before age 9 indicates precocious puberty.

 The sequence of female puberty